Conroe, Texas: Demographics

 The racial makeup of the city was 69.7% White (including Hispanic), 10.3% African American, 1.2% Native American, 1.8% Asian, less than 0.05% Pacific Islander, 13.7% from other races, and 3.2% from two or more races.
 Hispanic or Latino of any race were 38.5% of the population.
 White alone (not Hispanic or Latino) were 48.3% of the total population.
-In the southern portion of downtown, White alone made up between 20.4 and 22.4 percent, African American were between 19.0 and 20.3 percent, and Hispanic or Latino were between 56.6 and 57.7 percent of the population.

 According to the 2016 American Community Survey, the median income for a household in the city was $50,517 and the median income for a family was $60,087.
 Males had a median income of $44,343 versus $37,747 for females.
 The per capita income for the city was $28,672.
 About 12.2% of families and 16.1% of the population were below the poverty line, including 19.4% of those under age 18 and 7.6% of those age 65 or over.
 In response to income inequality, several non-profit groups including the Montgomery County United Way, The Salvation Army, and the Crisis Assistance Center help provide residents of the area with a variety of services ranging from transportation to food and shelter.

 Economy

 In the early 1980s, Exxon considered consolidating its employees to a site in Conroe.
 The company ended the plans after the local oil-based economy collapsed.

-According to the City's 2016 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2016 Comprehensive Annual Financial Report, the top employers in the city are: